pagkly/Zed/Investopedia3/Point-and-Figure (P&F) Chart Definition and Tactics.md

 Point-and-Figure (P&F) Chart Definition and Tactics
 ## What Is a Point-and-Figure (P&F) Chart?

-A point-and-figure chart plots price movements for stocks, bonds, commodities, or [futures](https://www.investopedia.com/terms/f/futures.asp) without taking into consideration the passage of time.
+A point-and-figure chart plots price movements for stocks, bonds, commodities, or [[futures]](https://www.investopedia.com/terms/f/futures.asp) without taking into consideration the passage of time.

-Contrary to some other types of charts, like [candlesticks](https://www.investopedia.com/trading/candlestick-charting-what-is-it/), which mark the degree of an asset's movement over set time periods, P&F charts utilize columns consisting of stacked X's or O's, each of which represents a set amount of price movement.
+Contrary to some other types of charts, like [[candlesticks]](https://www.investopedia.com/trading/candlestick-charting-what-is-it/), which mark the degree of an asset's movement over set time periods, P&F charts utilize columns consisting of stacked X's or O's, each of which represents a set amount of price movement.
 The X's illustrate rising prices, while O's represent a falling price.

-Technical analysts still utilize concepts such as [support and resistance](https://www.investopedia.com/trading/support-and-resistance-basics/), as well as other patterns, when viewing P&F charts.
-Some argue that support and resistance levels, as well as [breakouts](https://www.investopedia.com/terms/b/breakout.asp), are more clearly defined on a P&F chart since it filters out tiny price movements and is less susceptible to [false breakouts](https://www.investopedia.com/terms/f/failedbreak.asp).
+Technical analysts still utilize concepts such as [[support and resistance]](https://www.investopedia.com/trading/support-and-resistance-basics/), as well as other patterns, when viewing P&F charts.
+Some argue that support and resistance levels, as well as [[breakouts]](https://www.investopedia.com/terms/b/breakout.asp), are more clearly defined on a P&F chart since it filters out tiny price movements and is less susceptible to [[false breakouts]](https://www.investopedia.com/terms/f/failedbreak.asp).

 TradingView.